Guidance for investors on the Reporting Fund Regime

 - Preparation of the annual reporting fund calculation and the report to participators

 - Provision of compliance advice on the merger or closure of funds

-If you would like to discuss your specific circumstances or if you have any further questions on the Reporting Fund Regime, please contact Stephen Kenny or Daniel Edgson using the details on this page.
+If you would like to discuss your specific circumstances or if you have any further questions on the Reporting Fund Regime, please contact Mark Eade using the form below.